Tytos Lannister's second mistress

 A Dance with Dragons (mentioned)

-Lady Jeyne Marbrand, the wife of Tytos Lannister, Lord of Casterly Rock, died not long after giving birth to Gerion in 255 AC.
-Tytos took as his first mistress the wet nurse for young Gerion.
-The wet nurse was eventually replaced with the comely daughter of a candlemaker, however.
+Lady Jeyne Marbrand, the wife of Tytos Lannister, Lord of Casterly Rock, died not long after giving birth to Gerion in 255 ᴀᴄ.
+Gerion's wet nurse became Tytos's first mistress.
+However, the wet nurse was eventually replaced with the comely daughter of a candlemaker.

-Tytos began seating his second mistress, the chandler's daughter, beside him in the hall and showering her with gifts and honors, even asking her views on matters of rule in the westerlands.
-She helped herself to the jewels and clothes of Tytos's deceased wife, Jeyne.
+Tytos began seating his second mistress beside him in the hall, and showering her with gifts and honors, even asking her views on matters of rule in the westerlands.
+The mistress helped herself to the jewels and clothes of Tytos's deceased wife, Jeyne.
 She also began ordering about household knights, dismissed servants, and sat in attendance when Tytos was absent.

-In 267 AC, Lord Tytos died of a heart attack while climbing stairs to see his mistress.
+In 267 ᴀᴄ, Lord Tytos died of a heart attack while climbing stairs to see his mistress.
 Abandoned by her allies at court, the mistress lost all of her gifts from Tytos.
-Lord Tywin Lannister had her stripped naked and sent on a walk of atonement through the streets of Lannisport into exile from the docks.
+Lord Tywin Lannister had her stripped naked and paraded her through the streets of Lannisport for a fortnight, where she was forced to confess to every man she met that she was a thief and a harlot.
+At the end of the two weeks, she was sent into exile from the docks.

 A Dance with Dragons